SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 - Very useful when allowing the system to relax.
 {: .instructor_notes :}

-However, a drawback of Berendsen thermostat is that it cannot be mapped onto a specific thermodynamic ensemble.
-It has been shown that it produces an energy distribution with a lower variance than of a true canonical ensemble because it disproportionally samples kinetic energies closer to $$T_0$$ than would be observed in the true Maxwell-Boltzmann distribution [[Basconi-2013][Basconi-2013] and [Shirts-2013][Shirts-2013]].
+A drawback of Berendsen thermostat is that it cannot be mapped onto a specific thermodynamic ensemble.
+It has been shown that it produces an energy distribution with a lower variance than of a true canonical ensemble because it disproportionally samples kinetic energies closer to the target T than would be observed in the true Maxwell-Boltzmann distribution [[Basconi-2013][Basconi-2013] and [Shirts-2013][Shirts-2013]].
 Therefore, the Berendsen thermostat should be avoided for production MD simulations in most cases.
 {: .self_study_text :}
 ##### Downsides:
 {: .instructor_notes :}